TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/Basics.rst

 file called :file:`config.yaml`.

 .. note::
-    If you are using a non-composer based installation, the location is :file:`typo3conf/sites/`.
+    If you are using a non-Composer based installation, the location is :file:`typo3conf/sites/`.
     In the future this folder can (and should) be used for more files like Fluid templates, and Backend layouts.

 .. hint::